Your health is not an expense, it’s an investment ……. *It'll become an expense if you don’t invest in it, now! ~author Unknown

 Yitro is a parashah in the Torah that encompasses the counsel given by Yitro to Moshe and the revelation of the Ten Commandments by Yehovah to the Israelites at Mount Sinai.

 This parashah showcases Yitro’s organizational wisdom and Moshe’s acceptance of his counsel.
-Furthermore, it highlights the pivotal role of Mount Sinai as the sacred site where the divine laws were given to guide the Israelite community.
+Furthermore, it highlights Mount Sinai’s pivotal role as the sacred site where the divine laws were given to guide the Israelite community.

 Provided from wikipedia